Joint distributions

 PDF of sum from joint PDF

-Suppose the joint PDF of and is given by:
+Suppose the joint PDF of X and Y is given by:

 Link to original